applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/parallelization.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-The current version of ACAQ5 supports parallelization via a fixed thread pool.
+The current version of JIPipe supports parallelization via a fixed thread pool.
 Parallelization is done on an **per-algorithm-level**, meaning that the algorithms are responsible for providing parallelization capabilities.

-The included base algorithms [ACAQIteratingAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQIteratingAlgorithm.html), [ACAQSimpleIteratingAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQSimpleIteratingAlgorithm.html), and [ACAQMergingAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQMergingAlgorithm.html)
+The included base algorithms [ACAQIteratingAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQIteratingAlgorithm.html), [ACAQSimpleIteratingAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQSimpleIteratingAlgorithm.html), and [ACAQMergingAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQMergingAlgorithm.html)
 already come with support for parallelization that **has to be manually enabled via code**.
-The inherit from [ACAQParallelizedAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQParallelizedAlgorithm.html) and completely apply parallelization automatically.
+The inherit from [ACAQParallelizedAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQParallelizedAlgorithm.html) and completely apply parallelization automatically.

 # Automated parallelization (ACAQParallelizedAlgorithm)